benkeen/generatedata/V5_CHANGES.md

 - dropped Sass/CSS modules in favour of Griffel
 - dropped redux-persist since it's no longer supported (replacement?)
 - move from `react-beautiful-dnd` (deprecated) to `@dnd-kit/core`
+- react 18 (19 is too new for any good DND lib)

 ## Bootstrap process for new clones